-Hantavirus pulmonary syndrome (HPS) is an infectious disease caused by the Sin Nombre hantavirus.
+Hantavirus pulmonary syndrome (HPS) is an infectious disease caused by hantaviruses (Sin Nombre hantavirus in most of the US).
 Transmission occurs when direct or indirect (airborne) contact is made with the saliva or waste products of rodents that carry the virus, most commonly the deer mouse (Peromyscus maniculatus).
 Initial symptoms may include fever, muscle aches (myalgias), headache, cough, and/or difficulty breathing.
 Symptoms progress rapidly, and abnormally low blood pressure (hypotension), shock, and/or respiratory failure may occur.

 The initial symptoms of HPS most commonly include fever, muscle aches (myalgias), headache, and/or cough.
 Chills, abdominal pain, diarrhea, and/or a sense of overall discomfort (malaise) may be present.
 Other symptoms usually include shortness of breath, rapid breathing (tachypnea), rapid heartbeat (tachycardia), dizziness, and sometimes joint pain (arthralgia), back and/or chest pain, and/or sweating.